Megaladata 7.3—A Major Release

 Job Scheduler

-In the Variables tab of the job settings window, a Select action has been added, which allows you to select all or several variables from the package to add to the list of job variables.
-This feature is especially convenient when there are many variables in the package.
+In the Variables tab of the job settings window, a Select from package option has been added.
+It allows you to select all or several variables from the package to add to the list of job variables.
+This feature is especially convenient when there are many variables in the package or the supernode.

-In the Scheduler log, we added the ability to view advanced information about errors.
-When clicking on the error text in the table of completed sessions, a window opens with detailed error information.
+In the Scheduler log, we added the ability to view detailed error information.
+When clicking on the error text in the table of completed sessions, a window with detailed description opens.

 Node deactivation is triggered after the node is unlocked during activation.
-At this point, the system checks whether the node has descendants (nodes connected to the output ports, excluding custom order connections) and whether the node is an output node.
-In the absence of descendants, and if the node is not an output node, the process of deactivating the nodes in reverse order starts.
+At this point, the system checks whether the node has descendants (nodes connected to the output ports, excluding those connected via execution order ports) and whether the node is a supernode output node.
+If these conditions are satisfied, the process of deactivating the nodes in reverse order starts.

-This process does not include nodes that are active, or nodes connected to output ports that have not yet been included in the deactivation list.
-In this case, node deactivation will not compete with activation in parallel workflow branches.
-The node execution order does not affect the automatic deactivation order; that is, when trying to deactivate a node, all its descendants are also deactivated (except for execution order connections).
+This process does not include nodes that have their output ports connected to other nodes, which are active or in the process of activation and not yet included in the deactivation list.
+This is made to avoid conflicts with node activation in parallel workflow branches.
+The node execution order does not affect the automatic deactivation order; that is, when a node is deactivated, all its descendants are also deactivated (except for connections through execution order ports).

-The propagation of node deactivation along the chain works via the links, except when they refer to nodes from common packages.
+Chain node deactivation operates via links, except when they refer to nodes from shared packages.

 Peer authentication

 In Megaladata 7.3, a new type of Peer authentication is available for Linux.
-This authentication method uses the operating system username and eliminates the need to enter a password for local connections, reducing the risk of losing account credentials.
+This authentication method uses the operating system user's name and eliminates the need to enter a password for local connections, reducing the risk of account data interception.

-In the Add/edit user window (in Administration), there is a new System user field, which indicates the UID or username of the current system user.
-If System user is not specified, it is assumed that the operating system username matches the Login field.
-The field is available for editing if the Peer type is selected in the Authentication field.
+In the Users page in Administration, the add/edit user window now has a new System user field for the UID or username of the current system user.
+If System user is not specified, it is assumed that the operating system username matches the login field.
+The System user field is editable if the Peer type is selected in the Authentication field and the login (username) field is empty.

 Megaladata installation on Linux

-When Megaladata is installed on Linux and the Admin user is added, the checkbox requiring a password change is enabled by default.
+When Megaladata is installed on Linux, for users with the administration (Admin) role, the checkbox requiring a password change is enabled by default.
 Thus, the administrator password is changed not during installation, but at the first Admin login through the web interface.
 This option is especially useful for cloud installations.

 When updating MGD Server installed as a service, the user version of the server.json file is now preserved.
 Previously, this file was replaced by the standard version from the distribution, and user settings were lost.
-This could lead to the inoperability of Megaladata after the update and require additional configuration.
+This could lead to Megaladata failure after the update and require additional configuration.

 Debian 13 (offered by default) and Astra Linux 1.8 have been added to the list of base images for Megaladata Server.